-Core components of a PEM fuel cell are the so-called bipolar plates (BPP), a gas diffusion layer (GDL) and the electrochemically active polymer electrolyte membrane with a thin catalyst layer (CCM).
+Core components of a PEM fuel cell are the so-called bipolar plates (BPP), gas diffusion layers (GDL) and the electrochemically active catalyst layers, which are coated on both sides of a polymer electrolyte membrane (CCM).

 The purpose of the bipolar plates is to guide the reaction gases (hydrogen and oxygen) uniformly over the entire active area to the catalyst layer via a specific channel structure (the flow field).
-A bipolar plate, as the name implies, consists of the two poles of a single fuel cell: the hydrogen-carrying anode plate (the negative (-) pole) and the cathode plate (the positive (-) pole) for supplying the reaction air.
-In between, a further cooling flow field for the removal of reaction heat can be integrated.
-Another purpose of the bipolar plate is the removal of the resulting reaction water in the chemical reaction.
+A bipolar plate, as the name implies, consists of the two poles of a single fuel cell: the hydrogen-carrying anode plate (the negative (-) pole) and the cathode plate (the positive (+) pole) for supplying the reaction air.
+In between, a further cooling flow field for the removal of reaction heat is integrated.
+Another purpose of the bipolar plate is the removal of the resulting reaction water from the chemical reaction.

-The Gasdiffusionslage (gas difussion layer, GDL) between the bipolar plate and CCM is responsible distributing the reaction gases evenly from the channels of BPP on to the catalyst layer of CCM and the removal of product water from the catalyst into the channels of BPP.
+The gas difussion layer (GDL) between the bipolar plate and CCM is responsible distributing the reaction gases evenly from the channels of BPP on to the catalyst layer of CCM and the removal of product water from the catalyst into the channels of BPP.

-The few μm thick polymer electrolyte membrane (catalyst coated membrane, CCM) has the task of separating the two gas spaces (H2 und O2).
+The few μm thick polymer electrolyte membrane has the task of separating the two gas spaces (H2 and O2).
 For this purpose, it is largely gas-tight and electrically insulating, but can very efficiently transport protons and water.

-On both sides of the membrane is a thin layer of a catalyst , that allows the reaction of oxygen and hydrogen at the low temperatures prevailing in the fuel cell.
-Small amounts of platinum metal (> 5mg/cm2) are generally used as the catalyst material.
+On both sides of the membrane are thin layers of a catalyst, that allow the reactions of oxygen and hydrogen at the low temperatures prevailing in the fuel cell.
+Small amounts of platinum metal (< 1 mg/cm2) are generally used as the catalyst material.

 The catalyst-coated polymer electrolyte membrane is thus the heart of a fuel cell, because it is here that the actual electrochemical reaction takes place, consisting of the two partial reactions: